-The 10 volunteers serving as our Board of Directors are drawn from throughout the Capital Regional District.
+The 11 volunteers serving as our Board of Directors are drawn from throughout the Capital Regional District.
 Working on the Board of Directors offers a wonderful chance for people to give back to the community in a highly rewarding, meaningful way.

-As part of its leadership of Beacon Community Services, our volunteer Board of Directors also establishes (and oversees adherence to) Beacon’s Mission, Vision and Values and oversees the CEO in the execution of his duties, supporting the organization’s commitment to excellence in delivering programs and services that help people in our community.
+The Board of Directors also establishes (and oversees adherence to) Beacon’s Mission, Vision and Values and oversees the CEO in the execution of her duties, supporting our charity’s commitment to excellence in delivering programs and services that help people in our community.

 Carla joined Beacon’s Board in 2016.

-Her professional background includes senior leadership positions in the oil and gas and banking sectors in the Province of Alberta as well as experience as an instructor at the Banff Center and the University of Calgary Continuing Education faculty.
+Carla’s professional background includes Executive and senior leadership positions in the oil and gas and banking sectors.
+She also has experience developing and facilitating courses and as an instructor at the Banff Center and the University of Calgary Continuing Education faculty.

 Carla holds a Bachelor of Arts degree from the University of Manitoba, is a graduate of several professional and executive development programs, and received the 2010 Prism Award for excellence in coaching.

+Carla believes strongly in giving back to the communities where she lives and has done so for over 40 years.
 Her extensive community service includes serving on the Board of the Victoria Transition House, chairing the Board of the prestigious Woods Homes in Alberta and the Calgary Women’s Emergency Shelter as well as serving as President of the Calgary Association of Professional Coaches, service with the Rotary Club of Calgary, the Calgary Exhibition and Stampede and other boards and community endeavors.

 Chuck joined the Board in 2017, drawing on a professional background that includes more than 20 years of experience in the financial services industry.

-A licensed financial advisor in Ontario and BC, Chuck lives in the City of Victoria and is married to Dr. Sarah Williams.
+Also a licensed financial advisor in Ontario and BC, Chuck lives in the City of Victoria and is married to Dr. Sarah Williams.